John Carter (film): Legacy

 The film's two leads remain proud of the work they did and believe the film is better than its reputation.
 Kitsch, who has largely returned to television work following his two big-budget failures in 2012, told The Hollywood Reporter when 21 Bridges was released in 2019 that "I learned a ton on that movie.
 I honestly don't see it as a failure".
 He noted that fans in Europe still stopped him on the street and mentioned the movie, which he believed had also seen an uptick in viewership due to its recent availability on Netflix.

 Collins says it took some time for her to come to terms with the film and its effect on her career.
 Eventually, "[p]eople started reaching out to me and expressing to me how much the movie changed their life, how much the character inspired them and motivated them ...
 It's posterity forever.
 I will die, and people will still be seeing this movie".
 She came to realize that "a movie that is that polarizing is good no matter what, because that's what art is supposed to do".

 On the 10th anniversary of the film's release, The Hollywood Reporters Richard Newby considered its longterm impact, observing that it "changed the film landscape, just not in the way anyone intended it to ...
 [It] was the moment Disney became the servant of sure bets, and Hollywood realized star power was truly gone.
 That was when we entered the age of name recognition, where familiar characters and concepts—Jedi, superheroes—became worth more than any actor's name".

+In 2026, Stanton commented positively on the film's reputation, "All I know is that it's found its audience and that mattered.
+I consider it a book that has been written.
+It's out there.
+Nobody can hide it unless it's banned.
+And it'll find its audience."